-Sometimes I wonder how much our music tastes in the current day are shaped and influenced by algorithms and mainstream media.
-It feels like there’s a glass ceiling that keeps us from discovering more, and can feel constricting to know that there’s an endless number of artists but the same major music publications and streaming services are recommending and promoting the same albums and artists.
-I feel strange knowing music is more accessible now than ever but there’s a perceivable gatekeeping effect on the main platforms that keep my ear from growing!
-Below I’ve included the different ways I’ve been discovering some of my favorite artists, and I hope what resources I value could be of value to you!
+Sometimes it feels like there’s a glass ceiling keeping us from discovering new and different music.
+It feels odd to simultaneously be receiving more recommendations than ever from every direction, yet feel as though the different avenues for discovery promote the same music despite being in a world with endless talented people trying to share their craft :0 It’s strange knowing music is more accessible now than ever but there’s a perceivable gatekeeping effect on the main platforms that keep my ear from growing!
+I’ve included the different ways that I’ve been discovering some of my favorite artists over the past year, and I hope what resources I value could be of value to you!

 Resources

-Chris Hughes showed me NTS back in the fall of 2020 down in Dundee Oregon!
+Chris Hughes showed me NTS back in the Fall of 2020 down in Dundee Oregon!
 NTS is a platform that runs two radio stations 24/7, showcasing a variety of DJ’s and artists from around the world.
 They have an amazing phone app as well as a web player, and have opened me up to music that I would never come in contact with in my day to day life.
-Something feels special about hearing music from around the world curated by individuals that are only brought together by this radio station.
+There’s something special about hearing music from around the world curated by individuals that are only brought together by this radio station.
 Regardless of what music you like, you’re certain to find something that excites you!
 Some of my favorite shows are Scary Things, Debonair, The Tim & Barry Show, and Light In The Attic.
-With that in mind I do find great artists every time I tune into the live stream stations.
+With that in mind, I do find great artists almost every time I tune into the live stream stations as there are countless incredible DJ’s

 Magazines and Books